 Posted on July 08th, 2020

-The DuPont company has been releasing PFOA, a toxic agent, in the drinking water of north Alabama, which prompted numerous people to file lawsuits against it.
-Exposure to PFOA is responsible for causing a wide range of cancers, such as kidney cancer, leukemia and pancreatic cancer.
+The DuPont company has been releasing PFOA, a toxic agent, into the public and private wells from north Alabama, which prompted numerous people to file lawsuits against it.
+Exposure to PFOA is responsible for causing a wide range of cancers, such as kidney cancer, leukemia, and pancreatic cancer.

-Perfluorooctanoic acid, commonly known as PFOA, refers to a group of chemicals which are carcinogenic.
+Perfluorooctanoic acid, commonly known as PFOA, refers to a group of chemicals that are carcinogenic.
 It can be found in aqueous film-forming foam, also known as AFFF, as well as in various other products, such as Teflon, which is mostly used to manufacture non-stick cooking utensils.
-Exposure to PFOA can lead to serious diseases, such as bladder cancer, leukemia and pancreatic cancer.
+Exposure to PFOA can lead to serious diseases, such as bladder cancer, leukemia, and pancreatic cancer.
 Until 2013, Teflon was made with PFOA.
-In Alabama, DuPont manufactured Teflon, which released over 1.7 million pounds of PFOA between 1951 and 2003 in the local water supply.
+In Alabama, DuPont manufactured Teflon, which released over 1.7 million pounds of PFOA between 1951 and 2003 into the environment.
 While DuPont has been aware of the hazardous nature of PFOA since 1984, the company did not cease employing it in their products.
 For this reason, numerous families living in close proximity to the factory developed terrible diseases, which prompted them to file lawsuits against the company.
-A family living in Alabama first sued DuPont in 1998 for the loss of cattle, as the cattle drank water contaminated with the PFOA they released in the environment.
+A family living in Alabama first sued DuPont in 1998 for the loss of cattle, as the cattle consumed food contaminated with the PFOA they released in the environment.
 The lawsuit was settled in 2001 for a sum of money which is not available for the large public.